-(a) Imposition of VAT on leasing of immovable property (land and commercial buildings, other than residential buildings) when used by lessee in making taxable supplies.
+- (a) Imposition of VAT on leasing of immovable property (land and commercial buildings, other than residential buildings) when used by lessee in making taxable supplies.
 The lessor has the right to opt not to impose VAT on the specific property.
-The option is irrevocable. (b) As from 2nd January 2018, the imposition of 19% VAT on the sale of non- developed building land, (i.e. land intended for the construction of one or more structures in the course of carrying out a business activity).
-No VAT will be imposed on the purchase or sale of land located in a livestock zone or areas which are not intended for development such as zones/areas of environmental protection, archaeological and agricultural. (c) The application of reverse charge on transactions relating to transfers of immovable property during the process of loan restructuring and for compulsory transfer to the lender, as from 2 January 2018.
+The option is irrevocable. - (b) As from 2nd January 2018, the imposition of 19% VAT on the sale of non- developed building land, (i.e. land intended for the construction of one or more structures in the course of carrying out a business activity).
+No VAT will be imposed on the purchase or sale of land located in a livestock zone or areas which are not intended for development such as zones/areas of environmental protection, archaeological and agricultural. - (c) The application of reverse charge on transactions relating to transfers of immovable property during the process of loan restructuring and for compulsory transfer to the lender, as from 2 January 2018. - d) As from 8 June 2012, the acquisition and/or construction of residences for use as the primary and permanent place of residence is subject to the reduced rate of 5% (on the first 200 square meters for private residences up to 275 square meters, no longer applies).